 After the interview, a final decision to offer the candidate a place on the programme or not will be reached.
-There are three possible outcomes:
+There are four possible outcomes:

 - 1. The candidate has been successful in achieving all of the entry requirements including the personal interview.
 In this case candidates are offered entry onto their programme of study. - 2.
 The candidate's interview was successful, but some of the other entrance requirements have yet to be demonstrated or achieved.
-In this case candidates will receive a conditional offer. - 3.
-If candidates successfully demonstrated a good level of English proficiency, but failed other requirements of the admissions criteria, they may be offered a place for entry at the beginning of trimester two or the following year.
-This offer of a place will be conditional upon the candidate achieving the required grades through a repeat or retake of the qualifications required. - The candidate's interview was unsuccessful: Regardless of the academic results attained, The Emirates Academy of Hospitality Management reserves the right to reject any candidates.
+In this case candidates will receive a provisional conditional offer and subject to further review. - 3.
+If candidates successfully demonstrated a good level of English proficiency, but failed other requirements of the admissions criteria, they may be offered a place for entry at the beginning of Trimester two or the following year.
+This offer of a place will be provisional / conditional upon the candidate achieving the required grades through a repeat or retake of the qualifications required and subject to the Admissions Committee approval. - 4.
+The candidate's interview was unsuccessful and he/she does not meet the entry requirements: Regardless of the academic results attained, The Emirates Academy of Hospitality Management reserves the right to reject any candidates.